PehhhpaPig/PFS/README.md

-# PFS V 0.11.2
+# PFS V 0.12.0

 ## Install Instructions using XAMPP:

 # For macOS
+1. With XAMPP installed:
-1. If not already installed, install HomeBrew (https://brew.sh/) onto MacOS using /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+2. If not already installed, install HomeBrew (https://brew.sh/) onto MacOS using /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    -- Use the website instructions if unsure of this, or ask me
 3. Download all code files as ZIP.
 Extract these files, rename the project folder from "pfs-main" to "PFS".
 4. Place this folder into HTDOCS, alongside the existing masteryLevels folder.
 Eg htdocs should contain a MasteryLevels folder, and also a PFS folder.